8699STrs15) is the backtest's "code" and

 screen if there is one.
 Next are the ranks to buy.
 The "sell below"

-rank, if any, is preceded by a lowercase "s".
-If there's a
+rank, if any, is preceded by a lowercase "s

 "sell below" rank for the transition screen, it's preceded by a lowercase